 We are assessing the feasibility of a bioenergy facility in the Byron Shire.
 A smarter, local waste solution to convert organic green waste into renewable energy and a compost product.

-The Byron Shire Bioenergy Facility would NOT use forestry waste.
+The Byron Bioenergy Facility would NOT USE forestry waste.